Washington, Idaho and Montana Railway

 Although the railway was to extend into Montana, these plans were abandoned, for two main reasons.
 The first was a 1910 forest fire along the North Fork of the Clearwater River, which destroyed valuable timber and the second was an agreement between Chicago, Milwaukee & Puget Sound railway (which operated into Montana) and the Washington, Idaho & Montana railway for joint use of tracks at Bovill and a division of rates.

 Engine 1 of the railroad and a railroad depot is preserved in the Commercial Historic District of Potlatch, Idaho, which is listed on the National Register of Historic Places.
+One of the line's original passenger cars, combine car 306, which served the railroad from 1909 until being sold and converted into an outbuilding on a farm in the 1950s, was restored in 2020 and now serves as an Airbnb near Deary, Idaho.